1st Semester |

 The Phillip C. Jessup Moot Court Competition is the largest and most prestigious moot court competition in the world.
 Students from more than 80 countries and 550 law schools compete each year in regional competitions for the distinction of proceeding to the International Rounds.
 Held every spring in Washington, D.C, the International Rounds are conducted together with the Annual Conference of theAmerican Society of International Law (ASIL).
 The Competition is organized by the International Law Student Association (ILSA).
 Simulating a fictional dispute between States brought before the International Court of Justice – the judicial organ of the United Nations – the competition requires each participating team to prepare detailed oral and written pleadings, arguing both the applicant and respondent positions of the case.

 Thousands of law students from all around the world work yearlong on the Jessup problem, which tackles crucial questions of international law.
 Only one Israeli team can advance to the international rounds.
 Usually, a national competition is held annually in Tel Aviv for the purpose of determining which school team should proceed.
 The Hebrew University has participated in Jessup since 2007, and has since claimed the uninterrupted honour of proceeding to the International Championships.
 Hebrew University students have additionally demonstrated to be extremely talented in their international performances.
-In 2008, they achieved sixth place (from approximately 90 teams) in the preliminary rounds, and advanced automatically to the octo-final rounds; whilst in 2009 the Hebrew University team was rated amongst the top twenty-four teams (from approximately 110 teams), and went on to participate in the advanced rounds.
-Several team members have also been entered on the list of the top 100 oralists, and the team's memorials were graded among the top 15 (11th place in 2008, 13th place in 2009).
-The 2010-2011 team won all four rounds in the preliminary stages and was ranked 8.
-The team went to compete in the advanced rounds and for the first time in the Faculty’s history made it to the quarter-finals.
-Their written memorials were ranked among the top 10 best written submission (10th place).
-The 2011-2012 team continued this tradition of success, finishing the preliminary rounds in 7th place and its written submissions being ranked 6th.
-More recently, the 2012-2013 team equalled the University's record by reaching the quarter-finals of the competition – losing to the competition finalists – in a year in which over 550 institutions around the world participated.
-For the first time, all the University's oralists eligible for ranking finished in the top 50.
-Most recently, the 2013-2014 Hebrew University team narrowly lost on a split decision to the finalist team in the competition.
+For example, in 2008 the team advanced automatically to the octo-final rounds and achieved the 6th place.
+In 2011, 2013 and 2016, the teams advanced to the to the quarter-finals and achieved high rankings.
+Additionally, throughout the years, the teams’ written memorials were ranked among the best written submissions in the competition, and the teams’ members were ranked as distinguished speakers.
 Competition organizers and judges have been repeatedly and deeply impressed by the excellent performance of Hebrew University students.

 For more information, see the Jessup site: http://www.ilsa.org/jessup